puskartrital/laravel-app/README.md

     3. docker-compose up -d
     4. enjoy :)

-    phpmyadmin: http://localhost:1001 username:root password: mysqlsecurerootpassword   ////if you want to change the port change it in docker-compose.yml make sure specified port is available.
+    phpmyadmin: http://localhost:1001 username:root password: mysqlrootpassword   ////if you want to change the port change it in docker-compose.yml make sure specified port is available.

     laravel: http://localhost:8000 //if you want to change the port change it in docker-compose.yml make sure specified port is available.